 At all times, arrangements for offsite supervision need to be clear and known to the registrar, practice staff and other doctors in the practice.

 If the training site provides visiting medical officer (VMO) support, and the registrar is included in this roster, the clinical supervision plan must include provision for supervision of the registrar as VMO.
 When a registrar is engaged in VMO activity arranged by the practice, the training site remains responsible for ensuring the appropriate level of supervision is provided to them.

-To help you develop a clinical supervision plan with your registrar, refer to this guide, which includes a supervision plan template.
+To help you develop a clinical supervision plan with your registrar, refer to this template.